azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

 ### 20230830 - restart work on the project

-- Rebased the development branch with the main branch
+- Rebased the development branch with the main branch for this project
 - Input datasets were removed by mistake, so I recreate them.
 Yet, there is poor documentation in the python script so I improve it for future uses including sanity check for input dataset as well as detailed explanations of the expected parameters.
   - The ideal output is a long_format file that has four columns containing [sample, contig, set, value] where the value holds the assignment of train or test in every iteration.